92green/unmutable/README.md

 Wrap(["1","2","3"]).map(ii => ii.value); // also returns Wrap(["1","2","3"])
 ```

+### Method feature set

+Objects, Arrays, Lists and Maps will also have the following methods, depending on whether `unmutable` or `unmutable-lite` is being used.
+New methods will be added over time.

 | `unmutable` Object / Map | `unmutable` Array / List | `unmutable-lite` Object / Map | `unmutable-lite` Array / List | Notes |
 | --- | --- | --- | --- | --- |